CavalettoCake/CavalettoCake.github.io/_posts/2023-12-03-Portfolio graph.md

 This is it for now.

-[^footnote]: Thank you to C. Kincaid for the tips on this [Medium article](https://towardsdatascience.com/building-and-testing-stock-portfolios-in-r-d1b7b6f59ac4).
+[^footnote]: Credit to C. Kincaid for the tips in this [Medium article](https://towardsdatascience.com/building-and-testing-stock-portfolios-in-r-d1b7b6f59ac4).